RisingFlamesUK/another-book-review-site/README.md

 ---------
 Using the code
 ---------
-This site uses node.js and a postgres database.
+This site was created using node and a postgres v17 database.
 You will need both.
 I used node.js version v24.1.0, which was the latest at the time of writing.
 Using other version may yield unexpected results.

 1. Create a file in root called .env